rng-guy/NFSMWBartender/README.md

 # 1 - What does the "Basic" feature set do?

 The "Basic" feature set **lets you change** (per Heat level)
-* at what distance and how quickly you can get busted,
+* how quickly and at what (maximum) distance from cops the red "BUSTED" bar fills,
-* how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,
+* how quickly the green "EVADE" bar fills once all cops have lost sight of you,
-* at which time interval you gain passive bounty,
+* at what time interval you gain passive bounty,
 * the maximum combo-bounty multiplier for destroying cops quickly,
 * the internal cooldown for regular roadblock spawns,
-* the internal cooldown for Heavy and LeaderStrategy spawns,
+* the internal cooldown for Heavy / LeaderStrategy spawns,
-* which vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
+* what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
-* which vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
+* what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
-* which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).
+* what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

 &nbsp;